mead-ml/mead-baseline/README.md

 ## Status

 This model is implemented in TensorFlow, Torch, and PyTorch.
-The TensorFlow currently is the only implementation that supports using attention.
+The TensorFlow has been tested extensively.
+The PyTorch model now has experimental support for global attention.
+Please use Python 3 to run the PyTorch.
+The Lua Torch7 model is no longer being updated, and does not support attention.

+_TODO: Benchmark for NMT_

 # Language Modeling with Recurrent Neural Networks